marta-gl0/lab1-git-race-marta-gl0/REPORT.md

 **Kotlin & Spring Boot**
 - Incorporated Kotlin into a project for the first time, gaining practical experience with this technology.
-- Explored how Spring Boot organizes applications through its layered architecture:
+- Explored how Spring Boot organizes applications using Controllers, to process HTTP requests and generate responses.
-  - Services: Encapsulating business logic.
-  - Controllers: Processing HTTP requests and generating responses.

 **Server-Side Web Development**
 - Acquired knowledge on building server-rendered applications using Spring Boot in combination with Thymeleaf.